7rooper/UE4_TressFX/README.md

 Shading Models
 --------------------

 Currently, we recommending using UE4's built in hair shading model with TressFX.
 It has nearly full material editor integration and plays nicer with Unreal's systems.
-We also an experimental TressFX shading model, ported from AMD's original sample that has _partial_ material editor integration, but some parameters can only be set from the TressFXComponent.
+There is also an experimental TressFX shading model, ported from AMD's original sample that has _partial_ material editor integration, but some parameters can only be set from the TressFXComponent.

 Console Variables
 ----------------------
+All console variables related to TressFX follow the pattern tfx.*

 todo

 Known Issues/Future Work